 Stay for a tree

 When it comes to taking care of the environment, every little step counts.
-This is why the hosts at Mýri plant a tree for every night that you stay with them.
-They feel that it’s important for the travel industry to reinvest value in the area, and the hosts do this in the form of nature protection and carbon offsets.
+For every time you stay with us, we plant a tree for you.
+We feel that it’s important for the travel industry to reinvest value in the area, and we do this in the form of nature protection and carbon offsets.
 The first tree planting associated with this project took place in August 2016.
 Guests will then be able to follow the project on Mýri's Facebook page.

 Service and recreation

 The hosts can provide information and advice regarding traveling plans and recreational activities in the area.
 The location has good conditions for viewing the northern lights on clear winter evenings.
 Guests are welcome to visit the animals on the farm.
 Horses are often in the paddocks nearby Mýri.
 Mýri is close to the geothermal swimming pool and gym facilities in Selfoss.
 There’s also a nine-hole golf course near Selfoss.
 Horse riding tours on offer in various places nearby.